RetroReversing/libRetroReversing/export_templates/SNES/INSTALL.md

 Double click on the text that says "**Skip**" next to each package to select the most recent version to install.

-Then follow the [**rgbds** install instructions](https://rgbds.gbdev.io/install/windows) for Windows with Cygwin to install **rgbds 0.4.2**.
+Then follow the [**WLA-DX** install instructions](hhttps://github.com/vhelin/wla-dx/blob/master/INSTALL.md) for Windows with Cygwin to install **WLA-DX**.

-**Note:** If you already have an older rgbds, you will need to update to 0.4.2.
-Ignore this if you have never installed rgbds before.
-If a version newer than 0.4.2 does not work, try downloading 0.4.2.
+**Note:** If you already have an older WLA-DX, you will need to update to.
+Ignore this if you have never installed WLA-DX before.
+If a version newer than does not work, try downloading.

 Now open the **Cygwin terminal** and enter the following commands.